gregolive/hangman/README.md

 ## Functionality

-A command version of the pen paper and pencil guessing game, hangman.
+A command line version of the pen paper and pencil guessing game, hangman.
 Players have the option to save their game at any point during play and a savefile with their chosen name is created.
 On launch, the player can then choose to start a new game or continue a saved game.

 A new 5-12 character word is randomly selected at the start of any new game.
 Words are picked from the 5desk list on [scrapmaker.com](https://www.scrapmaker.com/view/twelve-dicts/5desk.txt).